Victory Bell (Cincinnati–Miami): Notable games

 September 16, 2017: It was Homecoming at Miami, and the RedHawk faithful were hopeful they could finally end Cincinnati's then 11-game winning streak with the Bearcats now led by then first-year coach Luke Fickell.
 Miami was leading 17–6 with 4:45 left in the game, when the Bearcats mounted an unthinkable comeback, scoring 15 unanswered points in the final 2:52.
-After a late Bearcats touchdown drive, Miami still held a 17-14 lead, and was poised to run out the clock.
+After a late Bearcats touchdown drive, Miami still held a 17–14 lead, and was poised to run out the clock.
 With 1:13 remaining and UC holding only one timeout, the RedHawks attempted to convert a 3rd down & 7 that would effectively end the game, but MU QB Gus Ragland made an ill-advised throw into double coverage.
 UC linebacker Malik Clements intercepted the pass and ran it into the end zone for a pick-six touchdown.
 The Bearcats would hold on and escape, winning 21–17.

-September 4, 2021: After the 2020 meeting between the two schools was cancelled the teams resumed their rivalry and for the first time in the series was each others first game of the season.
+September 4, 2021: After the 2020 meeting between the two schools was cancelled the teams resumed their rivalry and for the first time in the series was each other's first game of the season.
 The Bearcats picked up right where they left off and continued to win, Desmond Ridder hit Tyler Scott with an 81-yard bomb 45 seconds into the game, The Bearcats scored the first 42 points of the game and led all the way to a 49–14 win at Nippert Stadium.
-The win extended UC's winning streak in the series to 15, and knotted the all-time series at 59–59–7.
+The win extended UC's winning streak in the series to 14, and knotted the all-time series at 59–59–7.

+September 16, 2023: Miami won its first game since 2005, breaking a 16-game losing streak and tying the series at 60–60–7.
+Miami evened the game with a field goal with just over five minutes left in the fourth quarter, and scored the only touchdown in overtime to pull the huge upset.